Teresa Knox: Preservation

+Roy Clark Archive

+The Church Studio became the permanent home of the personal and professional archives of Country Music Hall of Fame member Roy Clark in 2026.
+Widow of Clark, Barbara Clark, donated the collection which includes photographs, awards, concert posters, TV scripts, stage and television wardrobe, memorabilia, and a vast collection of stringed instruments.

+Knox described the acquisition as personally significant because Clark’s financial support of Tulsa’s Children’s Medical Center helped provide services for children with disabilities, including her brother Stevie, who has cerebral palsy.
+The Church Studio assumed responsibility of archives and making it available for public study and exhibition.

 For The Church Studio, Knox has interviewed Kenny Loggins, Rita Coolidge, John Ford Coley, Jimmy Webb, Wes Studi, Mike Campbell (musician), Taj Mahal (musician), Gary Busey, Graham Russell, Tommy Emmanuel, Freda Payne, Willis Alan Ramsey, Bill Champlin, George Thorogood, David Teegarden, Jamie Oldaker and Claudia Lennear to name a few.

 Knox has produced films, including Man in Bronze and Mural of Space and Time, which was part of the Sundance Film Festival at Circle Cinema.

 In 2017, Knox was named Tulsan of the Year by the Tulsa World.

 In May 2018, Knox purchased and restored the historic property, Harwelden Mansion, a 1923 built, 15,000 square-foot Collegiate Gothic-Tudor styled mansion.
 The property is situated on one full city block, is located in the historic neighborhood of Maple Ridge, Tulsa and is minutes from the Gathering Place (Tulsa park).
 Harwelden Mansion is a boutique hotel and event center.
 The building was added to the National Register of Historic Places of Tulsa County, Oklahoma in 1978.

 In 2023, Knox founded the annual music festival, Carney Fest.
 Tulsa Mayor G. T. Bynum declared April 15, 2023, "Teresa Knox Day."

 In 2025, Taj Mahal thanked Knox during his acceptance speech for Best Traditional Blues Album at the 67th Annual Grammy Awards.